EnolaK64/mapify/README.md

 # mapify

 Mapify is an open source project that will allow to users to convert any images to a Minecraft map.
-It is still being worked on but will release soon.

 ## Features

 - Make multi map art